 You can also incorporate social action themes into your Purim celebration in the following ways.

-Help poor Jews celebrate Purim.
+Help Jews in need to celebrate Purim.

 Donate grocery store gift certificates.